 Desert wildlife is an interesting study of how species wonderfully survive in harsh climatic conditions.
-The Desert National Park in Rajasthan which is a part of the ecosystem of the Thar Desert, is a distinct example of a wildlife fest in the desert.
+Part of the Thar desert ecosystem, The Desert National Park near Jaisalmer is a distinct example of a wildlife fest in the desert.

-Quite contrary to the general notion that the camel is about the only wildlife that one can hope to find in a desert, the Desert National Park, is abode for a large number of animal as well as bird species.
+As against the popular belief that the camel is about the sole wildlife that one can hope to find in a desert, the Desert National Park, is abode for a large number of animal as well as bird species.
 In fact, the Great Indian Bustard, an endangered bird species which is found only in India, holds on to this national park as one of its last bastions of what it can call home.

 Sprawling across an area of more than 3000 sq.km., the national park is one of the largest in India.
 The fragile ecosystem thrives with gusto and has adapted extremely well to the terrain and climatic conditions of the desert area.